aosousa/go-movielookup/README.md

 # go-movielookup

-**Golang CMD Utility Tool to look up movie or TV show information using the OMDB API.**
+**Golang application to look up movie or TV show information using the OMDB API.**

 ### Installation
 Download the executable in the [Releases tab](https://github.com/aosousa/go-movielookup/releases).